dynacentri/Jelastic-Pterodactyl-Node/README.md

 TODO: YouTube Video.

-NOTE: If you have issues with game servers not starting go to Admin Dashboard > Servers > (Select The Server) > Build Configuration > (Enable OOM Killer)
+NOTE: If you have issues with game servers not starting go to the Pterodactyl Panel Admin Dashboard > Servers > (Select The Server) > Build Configuration > (Enable OOM Killer)